ScriptCalm/rmi-mq-bio-system/README.md

 # RMI-MQ-Bio-System

+> Architecture and workflow diagrams are available on request.

 A distributed Java application built using RMI for synchronous client-server communication and JMS (via WildFly) for asynchronous audit logging.
 Users can add, update, and list biographies, which are then sent to a message queue and logged by a dedicated logger service.

 ## 1. Development Tools and Technologies